Get a Bitcoin Wallet

 Without a Bitcoin wallet, you can’t send or receive Bitcoin payments.
 So before you get bitcoins, you’ll need to buy, download, or create a bitcoin wallet.

-Have you been using Bitcoin for a while and want to upgrade your security practices?
+Or have you been using Bitcoin for a while and want to upgrade your security practices?
 Then keep reading!

 Types of Wallets